InfoGata/infogata-extension/README.md

 This extension enables addtional functionality to [audiogata](https://github.com/InfoGata/audiogata), [videogata](https://github.com/InfoGata/videogata), and [readergata](https://gitlab.com/elijahgreen/readergata) plugins.

+It currently enables the following:

-It currently allows the fetching of urls without a cors proxy, which some plugins need.
+1. Allows the plugins to fetch urls without a cors proxy, which some plugins need.
+2. Allows some plugins to make authenticated requests to websites if the user enables the plugin to.

 ## Installation